consmalekkou/CY-Legal-Entities-Geolocation/README.md

 # CY-Legal-Entities-Geolocation
-Project developed by Constantia Malekkou for Big Data Management and Processing (COMP548)
+Project by Constantia Malekkou for Big Data Management and Processing (COMP548)